-This is our first year being able to gather honey from our bees.
+This is our first year harvesting honey from our bees.

-I knew I wanted to be able to use it for making deodorant, lotions and salves.
-But, I had to get it cleaned up a bit.
-It was currently full of bits of honey and brown hard cappings.
-I didn’t want that in the wax I was going to use, so it needed to be removed.
+I knew I wanted to be able to use it for making deodorant, lotions, and salves.
+But, I had to clean it up a bit.
+The beeswax was full of bits of honey and brown hard cappings.
+I did not want that in the wax I was going to be using, so it needed to be removed.

 First, take the wax cappings from the frames and place them in a heavy pot.
-You want the pot to be at least 2 inches higher than the wax cappings you are rendering.
+The pot should be at least 2 inches higher than the wax cappings you are rendering.
 Cover the wax with water.
-How much water isn’t a big issue, it just needs to cover the wax completely.
+The amount of water isn’t a big deal, it just needs to cover the wax completely.

-Then, gently simmer the wax on medium heat until it’s all melted.
+Second, gently simmer the wax on medium heat until it is all melted.
 This can take 2-3 hours, depending on how much wax you have.
 Once the wax is all melted, turn the heat off and allow to cool.
 The wax will rise to the top of the water and form a hard disk.

 Once the wax is cool, remove the disk of wax and pour the water out.
-For me, we save it and add it to lemonade or tea, as it has some of the honey in it.
+We like to save it to add to lemonade or tea, as it has some of the honey in it.
 Others will pour it out.

-Take the wax disk and place back in the empty pan.
+Take the wax disk, and place it back in the empty pan.
 Turn the heat on low and allow the wax to completely melt again.
 This may take 20-30 minutes.
-Don’t try and rush by turning the heat on high, as it can burn.
+Don’t try and rush the process by turning the heat on high, as it can burn.
 Low and slow is the name of the game here.

 While the wax is melting, prepare your mold and strainer.
 I just used a cookie sheet, but you can use any soap mold or candy mold you wish to pour your wax in.
 The strainer should be metal, and lined with cheesecloth.
-I used triple thickness for mine, which gave it 6 layers of cheesecloth.
+I like triple thickness for mine, so I used 6 layers of cheesecloth.

 Carefully pour the hot wax into the cheesecloth, directly over the mold.
 The cheesecloth will catch all the brown bits from the wax.
 Allow the wax to cool completely.

 Once the wax is cool, it will easily come up from your mold.
-This will only take about 10 minutes to cool, depending on room temperature.
+This will only take about 10 minutes to cool, depending on the room temperature.
 You can stick it in the fridge if you want it to cool faster.
 I like to store mine in the refrigerator so I don’t have to worry about it melting if it gets hot in my kitchen.
-It CAN be stored in a cupboard in an airtight container, however, if you wish.
+However, it CAN be stored in a cupboard in an airtight container, if you wish.

 Have you ever rendered your own beeswax?
 What did you use it for?
 Be sure to pin this for later